N. Carolina lawsuit cites virus to stop touch-screen voting - KVIA

 The litigation, which Powers said was being mailed Wednesday to court, rather than filed in person, because of health concerns, also comes as states figure how to conduct high-stakes elections this fall should the new coronavirus persist.
 A hint of the challenges came last week with Wisconsin’s primary, marked by long lines at precincts and a massive of influx of mail-in ballots.

 Concerns over the use of touch-screen machines have intensified since hackers tried to access U.S. election systems in 2016.
-A study released last year by the combined National Academies of Science, Engineering and Medicine urged that elections use human-readable paper ballots that people can inspect and recount.
+A study released in 2018 by the combined National Academies of Science, Engineering and Medicine urged that elections use human-readable paper ballots that people can inspect and recount.

 The safety argument provides critics of these ES&S machines, who focus largely on security and hacking concerns, another line of attack.

-People shouldn’t have to choose between safety and the right to vote, said Courtney Hostetler with the group Free Speech for People and another plaintiffs’ lawyer: “Our position is that is really not a constitutional trade-off.”
+“Voters are essentially going to be forced to choose between their lives and their health and voting,” said Courtney Hostetler with the group Free Speech for People and another plaintiffs’ lawyer.

 Otherwise, the plaintiffs say the public can’t be confident that the names of the voters’ preferred candidates that the machine prints on the ballot will correspond with bar code data that’s also printed and tallied by a separate counting machine.